Spherically symmetric black hole spacetimes on hyperboloidal slices: Introduction

-This paper is organised as follows: in \sref{formulation} the used formulation of the conformally compactified Einstein equations is briefly reviewed, and the gauge conditions considered here are covered in \sref{gauge}.
+This paper is organised as follows: in \sref{formulation} the used formulation of the conformally compactified Einstein equations is briefly described, and the gauge conditions considered here are covered in \sref{gauge}.
 Initial data including a BH is treated in the following two sections: as constant-mean-curvature (CMC) in \sref{cmcsec}, while an example of solving hyperboloidal-adapted gauge conditions is provided in \sref{statio}.
 Section~\ref{evolsec} presents basic evolution results, and final thoughts on this work are gathered in the conclusions.
+The appendix collects an equation used in \sref{statio}.
+Sections \ref{formulation}, \ref{gauge} and \ref{cmcsec} cover previously treated material, while sections \ref{statio} and \ref{evolsec} present new research.

 The chosen metric signature is $(-,+,+,+)$ and, as is customary, the fundamental constants are set to $G=c=1$.
 The convention for the sign of the extrinsic curvature is that of Misner, Thorne, and Wheeler \cite{Misner1973}, meaning that a negative\footnote{This is why the constant parameter $\Kc$ introduced in \eref{ein:omega} and described in \ssref{ss:htf} is negative for hyperboloidal slices reaching future null infinity.
 If a positive value is chosen for it, then the hyperboloidal slices intersect past null infinity.} value means expansion of the normals.
 Notation for the metrics is the same one as used in \cite{\pap}: the 4-dimensional physical spacetime metric is denoted as $\tilde g$, the 4D conformal metric as $\bar g$, the 3D conformal spatial metric (induced by $\bar g$) as $\bar \gamma$, the 3D twice conformal metric $\gamma$ and the 3D twice conformal background metric $\hat \gamma$.